An effective Bombieri-Vinogradov error term for sifting problems

 With a view to defining a suitable multiplicative function $g(d)$ for sifting, we now analyse the quantity $|\mcA_p|$ for $p\in\PP$.
 Here we are looking for the number of primes $q\in\PP$ with $q\leq\sqrt{n}$ such that

 For $n$ to give a solution to \eqref{adcong} we require that $n$ is a quadratic residue modulo $p$.
-That is, there exists some ${a_0\pmod{p}}$ such that $a_0^2\equiv n$ (mod $p$).
+That is, there exists ${a_0\pmod{p}}$ with $a_0^2\equiv n$ (mod $p$).
 If this is the case, then there are two congruence classes of solutions to \eqref{adcong}, namely $a_0$ and $-a_0$.
 In particular,

-noting that in \eqref{Apexp} we used that there are $O(\log n)$ unique prime divisors of $n$.
+where in \eqref{Apexp} we used that there are $O(\log n)$ unique prime divisors of $n$.
 By the Chinese remainder theorem, the asymptotic \eqref{pntapquad} extends to